RingLeader Equine Coach Training

 Visiting clients allow coaches in training an opportunity to test our their newly learned skills with the assistance of Faculty members.

 Bonding with a horse is an unforgettable experience and never gets old.

-DISCOVER WHAT YOUR HORSE HAS TO TEACH YOU ABOUT YOURSELF, AND ABOUT YOUR PRACTICE.
+DISCOVER WHAT YOUR HORSE HAS TO TEACH YOU ABOUT YOURSELF AND YOUR PRACTICE.
 ADD JOY AND PRESENT-MOMENT AWARENESS TO YOUR WORK, WHILE ENGAGING WITH A SUPPORTIVE COMMUNITY OF LIKE-MINDED PROFESSIONALS.

 September 23 – 29, 2018

-This coach training, limited to no more than 10 trainees, is designed for people who are already skilled coaches or therapists who want to add the power and beauty of equine coaching to their skill set.
-It’s a fast, intense, and highly effective training program that includes didactic instruction, individual and group supervision, and immersion in experiential learning on-site at the beautiful Blue Star Ranch.
+This coach training, limited to no more than 10 trainees, is designed for people who are already-skilled coaches or therapists who want to add the power and beauty of equine coaching to their skill set.
+It’s a fast, intense, and highly effective training program that includes didactic instruction, individual and group supervision, and immersion in experiential, on-site learning at beautiful Blue Star Ranch.

 Unlike other equine training programs, RingLeader Equine Coach Training will enable you to quickly develop competence as a coach directing clients in the arena with the assistance of horse handler.
 Though you will develop handling skills, you will never work alone with a horse; you will always be accompanied by a staff person who is trained to assist you.